colintbowers/DependentBootstrap.jl/README.md

 ## WARNING

-This module underwent a major update today (June 25th, 2015).
-I have not updated the docs yet to reflect this update, so if you want to use this module you will have to examine the source code yourself.
-I should get around to updating the docs in the next few weeks, although am considering holding off until Julia v0.4 arrives with its new documentation capabilities.
+The docs for this module are significantly out of date.
+For example, support for multivariate data is now present, but undocumented.
+I will hopefully get to updating the docs, as well as turning this into an official package, after the stable release of Julia v0.5.

 ## OLD DOCS FOLLOW